 The total cost of the program must be composed of the total allowable direct cost and allocable indirect cost less applicable credits.
-Cost must be consistently charged as either indirect or direct costs but, may not be double charged or inconsistently charged

-- as both, reference Title II Code of Federal Regulations (CFR) §200.414 Indirect (F&A) costs.
-All costs must be based on actual instead of estimated costs. - Q. Contractor shall not request additional payments and acknowledges payment for services covered under this contract can only be made to the Contractor, no other network provider or agency.
+Cost must be consistently charged as either indirect or direct costs but, may not be double charged or inconsistently charged as both, reference Title II Code of Federal Regulations (CFR) §200.414 indirect costs.
+All cost must be based on actual instead of estimated costs.